Egg retrieval before mikveh

 1) Bleeding following egg retrieval is considered dam makkah (blood from a wound).
 Even so, it is critical to have a bedikah on day seven of the clean days.
 If your procedure is on day seven, you satisfy this requirement by performing a bedikah the morning of the procedure.
 (If not, please get back to us.)
 Therefore, you should do one bedikah in the morning before the procedure, and you may ignore the bleeding which follows and immerse as usual.
 Do not perform another bedikah after the procedure!

-3) Regarding preparation for the mikveh, we suggest you bathe before the procedure, taking only a quick shower immediately prior to immersion.
-Most importantly, be sure to check for any barriers carefully and thoroughly before you actually go into the mikveh.
+3) Regarding preparation for the mikveh, you may rely on a thorough shower.
+You can also choose to take a bath prior to the procedure and just a quick shower immediately prior to immersion.
+Most important, be sure to check for any barriers carefully and thoroughly before you actually go into the mikveh.

 This internet service does not preclude, override or replace the psak of any rabbinical authority.
 It is the responsibility of the questioner to inform us of any previous consultation or ruling.
 As even slight variation in circumstances may have Halachic consequences, views expressed concerning one case may not be applied to other, seemingly similar cases.
 All health and health-related information contained within Nishmat's Women's Health & Halacha Web site is intended to be general in nature and should not be used as a substitute for consulting with your health care professional.
 The advice is intended to offer a basis for individuals to discuss their medical condition with their health care provider but not individual advice.
 Although every effort is made to ensure that the material within Nishmat's Women's Health & Halacha Web site is accurate and timely, it is provided for the convenience of the Web site user but should not be considered official.
 Advice for actual medical practice should be obtained from a licensed health care professional.